 The CT colonography may be useful for people who either can't have or aren't comfortable with more invasive tests.
 However, if polyps are detected, a colonoscopy will still be needed to remove them or to explore the area fully.

 Know When you Should Get Your Colon Cancer Screening

 It's important to stay in communication with your physician about your colon cancer screening.
-If you ever do receive a diagnosis, the Cancer Cancer Care Centers of Brevard are here to help.
+If you or a loved one receive a diagnosis of colorectal cancer, the Cancer Cancer Care Centers of Brevard are here to help.
 Our dedicated oncologists can work with you to create a customized treatment plan that works for your needs.